 Alignment: Similar Reasons for the Need to Improve

 The main reason for any area (environment, safety, financial, efficiency, reliability, …) to need improvement is that area once had acceptable (or even excellent) performance, but the area stood still – it didn’t improve.
 The result?
 The competition passed them by.

 Let’s look at an example…

+This example comes from a US manufacturer.
 In the past, the quality of their product was good.
 It might not have been the industry leader, but it was competitive.
 They occasionally had customer complaints, late deliveries, parts out of specifications, rework, and failed to meet the customer’s schedule needs, but they were good at responding to trouble.

 The company was running a tight ship because margins were declining due to overseas competition.
 Management was focused on cutting costs by reducing headcount, reducing training, and cutting other overhead costs.
 They weren’t investing in quality improvement and didn’t notice other companies that were implementing quality improvement and lean initiatives.
 They didn’t notice that the competitors’ quality (even the cheap, overseas competition) was improving and leaving them in the dust until they LOST THEIR BEST CUSTOMER.

 The customer was nice.
 They gave the company a chance to try to win their business back.
-But the point they made was they could get better quality at a lower cost from the company’s competitors who always delivered on time.
+But the point they made was they could get better quality at a lower cost from the company’s competitors, who always delivered on time.

 The plant manager was transferred (and eventually left the company), the ops manager and maintenance manager were replaced, and there were major layoffs of staff as the damage was evaluated.
 Six months later the facility was permanently closed.

-Poor performance.
-The industry had moved along to higher levels of:
+Their industry had moved along to higher levels of: